machal/cssmine-content/css3-background-size.md

 Take a look at a live example at [codepen.io/machal/pen/cmpjE](<http://codepen.io/machal/pen/cmpjE>).

-And do not forget that background width or height comes from the setting of the [background-origin](<css3-background-origin.md>) property.
+And do not forget that background width or height is based on the setting of the [background-origin](<css3-background-origin.md>) property.
 Thus, by default the `padding-box` and `background-size` properties are calculated either from the inner edge or from the content of an element.

-### Multiple background images
+### Multiple Background Images

 If you are using [multiple background images](<css3-multiple-backgrounds.md>), simply use a comma-separated list of values: